lgblgblgb/xemu/README.md

 * VIC3 code is horrible, it merely emulates full frames in one rendering step only.
 Many things are not emulated: MCM/ECM for classic VIC2 modes, no border, no DAT, no hardware character attributes, no V400 and interlace, and no H1280 mode.
-No emulation yet for chargen address (fixed), and VIC3 $30 port selection, also no support for the VIC2 "some places it will see ROM" behaviour.
 Though bitplane modes, programmable palette, 40/80 column text mode, and classic VIC2 hires mode should work.
   K2 demo is able to show the "busty woman" already with my emulator.